lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ![image alt text](../doc_support/step1_image_1.png)

-   2. Command line: Configure the build environment when using the OpenVINO™ toolkit by sourcing the "setupvars.sh" script.
+   2. Command line: Configure the build environment when using the Intel® Distribution of OpenVINO™ toolkit by sourcing the "setupvars.sh" script.
 Then start ISS using the supplied script that will setup environment variables and launch the ISS Eclipse IDE.

    ```bash
    source /opt/intel/computer_vision_sdk/bin/setupvars.sh